Prada: Blackface imagery

-On December 14, 2018, Prada was forced to pull a new range of accessories and displays from its stores following complaints that they featured "blackface imagery."
+On 14 December 2018, Prada was forced to pull a new range of accessories and displays from its stores following complaints that they featured "blackface imagery."
 Prada scrapped the products after outrage spread online when a New Yorker spotted the character at the Prada's Soho store and blasted the brand for using "Sambo like imagery" in a viral Facebook post.

 Prada stated in a tweet in response, "Prada Group never had the intention of offending anyone and we abhor all forms of racism and racist imagery.
 In this interest we will withdraw the characters in question from display and circulation."

 In response to the incident, Prada assembled a diversity and inclusion advisory council co-chaired by Ava DuVernay and Theaster Gates.

 Investigation on tax evasion

 As of 2014, Prada was being investigated by Italian prosecutors for possible tax evasion after the luxury-goods company disclosed undeclared taxable income.
-Prada SpA Chairman Miuccia Prada, Chief Executive Officer Patrizio Bertelli and accountant Marco Salomoni have been named in the probe, which is for possible undeclared or false tax claims.
-The chairwoman of Prada faced an investigation after it was alleged the company avoided nearly £400 million in tax by transferring services abroad.
-Italy's Corriere della Sera newspaper said on Friday Prada and Bertelli had paid 420 million euros ($571 million) to Italy's tax agency to settle their tax affairs.
+Prada SpA Chairman Miuccia Prada, Chief Executive Officer Patrizio Bertelli and accountant Marco Salomoni were named in the probe, which is for possible undeclared or false tax claims.
+The chairwoman of Prada faced an investigation after it was alleged the company avoided nearly £400 million in tax by transferring services abroad.Italy's Corriere della Sera newspaper reorted Prada and Bertelli had paid 420 million euros ($571 million) to Italy's tax agency to settle their tax affairs.
 Despite the settlement, an investigation continued.
 As of 2016, prosecutors requested the case be dropped as the debt had been settled.

+Appropriation of Indian traditional clothes

+Prada was recently seen to brandish sandals that resemble Kolhapuri chappals without appropriately crediting.
+After the backlash from public and business leaders, Prada acknowledged the Indian inspiration and pledged ethical practices.
+A Public Interest Litigation in Bombay High Court seeks a formal public apology, compensation for artisans, and stronger protection for GI-tagged traditional Indian designs.